noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 [...Shalltear and Ein too...
 Let’s eat? ...If everyone eats together...
 It becomes... even more delicious.]

-[…Roger that.
+[...Roger that.
 By the way, Ein-san, that looks delicious, doesn’t it?
 Please let me have a taste.]

 [...I don’t mind.
 In return, let me have a taste of that too.]